mogrady-git/Useful-Tools-And-Resources/README.md

 - <a href="https://github.com/drawrowfly">Other Web Scrapers</a>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Notable API's - Datasource's and Mapping
+- https://reqres.in/ - Test your front-end against a real API
+- https://jsonplaceholder.typicode.com/ - {JSON} Placeholder Free fake API for testing and prototyping.
 - https://rapidapi.com/ - The Next-Generation API Platform Find, Connect to, and Manage thousands of APIs
 - https://swagger.io/tools/swaggerhub/ - Accelerating API delivery and quality through standards and collaboration, built on OpenAPI.
 - https://app.swaggerhub.com/search - Search public APIs and Domains in SwaggerHub